kdm9/SRApy/README.md

 is all anyone on a modern system with pip should need.
 Dependencies are:

-- BioPython
+- `BioPython`
-- lxml
+- `lxml`
-- docopt
+- `docopt`
-- progressbar2
+- `progressbar2`

+`lxml` depends on the libxml and libxslt C libraries, so you may need to install them with `sudo aptitude install libxml2-dev libxslt1-dev` or similar.

 License
 =======